Joe-Max Moore

-Joe-Max Moore (born February 23, 1971) is an American former soccer player.
-He played professionally for clubs in Germany, England and the United States.
-He finished his career with the New England Revolution of Major League Soccer.
-In addition to his club career, Moore earned 100 caps, scoring 24 goals, for the U.S. national team between 1992 and 2002.
-During those years, he was part of U.S. teams at the 1992 Summer Olympics and the 1994, 1998 and 2002 FIFA World Cups.
+Joe-Max Moore (born February 23, 1971) is an American former professional soccer player who played as a forward for various clubs in Germany and England in addition to two separate tenures at Major League Soccer side New England Revolution, where he retired.

+Moore also served as vice-captain of the U.S. national team, scoring 24 goals in 100 international appearances between 1992 and 2002.
+During those years, he appeared at three consecutive FIFA World Cups in 1994 (on home soil), 1998 and 2002, as well as the 1992 Barcelona Olympics.

 On April 4, 2013, Moore was elected to the National Soccer Hall of Fame.

 Early life

 Moore was born in Tulsa, Oklahoma, the son of Corey Moore, and Tulsa oil man and business man, Carl Moore.
 Moore's father also happened to be a part-owner of the Tulsa Roughnecks of the North American Soccer League.
 He moved to Irvine, California when he was 14, and played boys' soccer at Mission Viejo High School where he was a four-year starter.
 Heavily recruited out of high school, he chose to play NCAA soccer at UCLA.
 While at UCLA, he played with future national team teammates Brad Friedel, Chris Henderson and Cobi Jones.
 As a freshman, he scored 11 goals, assisted on ten others and was named to the Soccer Americas All-Freshman team.
 That year, UCLA won the NCAA championship, defeating Rutgers in penalty kicks.
 As a sophomore, he earned second team All-American honors and was a first team All-American as a junior.
 That season, his final year with UCLA, he led the team in scoring.
 At the end of his three-year collegiate career, he had scored a total of 38 goals and assisted on 24 others in 65 games.

 Moore was inducted into the UCLA Athletics Hall of Fame on October 11, 2014.